dtjv/dtjv.github.io/content/posts/mvc.md

 The View is now injected with the Model at application start-up.
 User interaction captured by the View triggers the View to update the Model.
-With the Model event system in place, any Model change will trigger listeners to run.
+With the Model event system in place, any Model change will trigger listener functions to run.

 ### Controller